 Thank you for chiming in!4 years ago

 That line is from a book, and happy to help.
 Feel free to ask any other questions.
 A lot of heartache and pain can be saved when these issues are dealt with in the right way.4 years ago

 thank you so much for that post.
 It was so clear and i especially liked point 3.
 I also feel like the goal is not to lessen the obsession but rather to lessen our aggravation that is caused by it.
 Thanks for chiming in.4 years ago

 My pleasure.
 I feel that it is not mutually exclusive.
 One can work on trying to lessen their obsession (one step at a time).
 And simultaneously can work on not letting the obsessions aggravate you.

 Thanks @EB that makes sense.
 I think for some people working to lessen the obsession makes the obsession worse so i guess looking at it on individual basis is ideal but i can see how working on both would be helpful in many cases.4 years ago

 Most things are subjective to the person, if something is working for you, stick to it!!!

-There is no one answer for all, there are many different answers, and each should use their own path if it works for them.10 months ago
+There is no one answer for all, there are many different answers, and each should use their own path if it works for them.4 years ago

 agreed, Thank you for that reminder @EB